loxia01/PSInternetConnectionSharing/README.md

 ##### -PrivateConnectionName
 The name of the network connection that internet connection will be shared with.
 ##### -PassThru
-If this parameter is specified `Set-ICS` returns an output with the set connections.
+If this parameter is specified `Set-Ics` returns an output with the set connections.
 Optional.
-By default `Set-ICS` does not generate any output.
+By default `Set-Ics` does not generate any output.
 ##### -WhatIf
 Shows what would happen if the function runs.
 The function is not run.
 ##### -Confirm